-Source: data as held by the school.
+Source: data as held by the school. fewer than 5 N/A not available

 2. Children's, parents' and staff questionnaire responses

 As a result of the action short of strike, the school did not distribute the confidential, online questionnaire information to year 7 children, parents and staff.
 Therefore, it is not possible to report on the views of children, parents and staff.